openvinotoolkit/training_extensions/pytorch_toolkit/face_recognition/README.md

 ## Preparation

-1. For Face Recognition training you should download [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) data.
+1. For a face-recognition training, download the [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) data.
 We will refer to this folder as `$VGGFace2_ROOT`.
-2. For Face Recognition evaluation you need to download [LFW](http://vis-www.cs.umass.edu/lfw/) data and [LFW landmarks](https://github.com/clcarwin/sphereface_pytorch/blob/master/data/lfw_landmark.txt).
-Place everything in one folder, which will be `$LFW_ROOT`.
+2. For a face-recognition evaluation, download the [LFW](http://vis-www.cs.umass.edu/lfw/) data and [LFW landmarks](https://github.com/clcarwin/sphereface_pytorch/blob/master/data/lfw_landmark.txt).
+Place everything in one folder, which will refer to as `$LFW_ROOT`.

-## Train and evaluation
+## Train and Evaluate

-1. To start training FR model:
+1. To start training an FR model, run the command below:

 ```bash
 python train.py \